hengshengl7714/github-tutorial/README.md

 ```
 5. **Git commit -m "message"** - Take a ‘snapshot’ of the files on the stage.
 The message should be present-tense and describe what was modified in this snapshot (‘create HTML template”)
 6. Personal choice - could type git status to check again.
-7. git push - push the version to a remote server like GitHub.
+7. **Git push** - push the version to a remote server like GitHub.

 Set up remote
-1. **git remote add origin URL** - Set up connection between local IDE and a remote server.
+1. **Git remote add origin URL** - Set up connection between local IDE and a remote server.
 URL = SSH
-2. ** git push -u origin master** - First time pushing the changes to a remote but after the first time you could just type **git push** to push the changes.
+2. **Git push -u origin master** - First time pushing the changes to a remote but after the first time you could just type **git push** to push the changes.
-3. **git remote -v** - could you where is the committs send to.
+3. **Git remote -v** - could you where is the committs send to.
 ```bash
 origin  git@github.com:hengshengl7714/github-tutorial.git (fetch)
 origin  git@github.com:hengshengl7714/github-tutorial.git (push)